-- Encourage and increase federal funding for regional community planning, which lays the groundwork for the success of subsequent federal investments and project implementation. - Support the programs and initiatives of the U.S. Department of Commerce Economic Development Administration (EDA), particularly those focused on planning, public works, and predevelopment. - Reauthorize the U.S. Department of Commerce Economic Development Administration.
-Pass the Economic Development Reauthorization Act of 2024 (S. 3891) in the Senate and pursue the passage of similar legislation in the House.
-Senate Bill 3891 is a bipartisan bill which, if passed, would modernize and update crucial elements of EDA's statute and its investments for the first time in 20 years. - Provide increased EDA Partnership Planning Grant funding for EDA-designated Economic Development Districts in annual appropriations.
-In FY 2025, NADO requests that Congress provide at least \$90 million for EDA Partnership Planning. - Encourage and increase federal investment in the U.S. Department of Housing and Urban Development's Community Development Block Grant program. - Across the board, increase federal share and reduce local match percentages for federal programs designed to benefit rural and underserved communities. - Encourage federal and state level partners to work closely with Regional Development Organizations to align sources of funding and improve project planning and implementation. - Preserve and prioritize local decision-making in the implementation of federal programs and funding. - Increase federal investments in Regional Commissions including the Appalachian Regional Commission, the Delta Regional Authority, the Denali Commission, the Northern Border Regional Commission, the Southeast Crescent Regional Commission, and the Southwest Border Regional Commission.
-In doing so, increase federal investments in the Local Development Districts that serve as the core frontline partners working collaboratively with Regional Commissions at the local level.
+- Encourage and increase federal funding for regional community planning, which ensures the success of subsequent federal project investments. - Support the programs and initiatives of the U.S. Department of Commerce Economic Development Administration (EDA), particularly those focused on planning, public works, and predevelopment. - Provide at least \$595 million for EDA programs in FY 2026 appropriations, which is the amount that was authorized by Congress within the Economic Development Reauthorization Act of 2024, the bipartisan EDA reauthorization legislation that was recently signed into law as part of the Thomas R. Carper Water Resources Development Act of 2024 (Senate Bill 4367). - Provide at least \$100 million for EDA Partnership Planning Grants in FY 2026 appropriations, which is the authorized funding level.
+EDA Partnership Planning provides funding for locally-based community organizations known as EDA-designated Economic Development Districts. - Across the board, increase federal share and reduce local match percentages for federal programs designed to benefit rural and economically underserved communities. - Encourage and increase federal investment in the U.S. Department of Housing and Urban Development's Community Development Block Grant program. - Encourage federal and state level partners to work closely with Regional Development Organizations to align sources of funding and improve project planning and implementation. - Preserve and prioritize local decision-making in the implementation of federal programs and funding. - Increase federal investments in Federal Regional Commissions including the Appalachian Regional Commission, the Delta Regional Authority, the Denali Commission, the Northern Border Regional Commission, the Southeast Crescent Regional Commission, and the Southwest Border Regional Commission.
+In tandem with these investments, increase federal investments into the Local Development Districts that serve as the core frontline partners working collaboratively with Regional Commissions at the local level. - Provide funding for newly authorized Federal Regional Commissions that were recently authorized, including: the Great Lakes Authority, the Northern Great Plains Regional Authority, the Mid-Atlantic Regional Commission, and the Southern New England Regional Commission.